|BWV 155 Mein Gott, wie lang, ach lange?

 Beneath the night and clouds itself hath hidden;

-Thy hand of love, is now, ah, quite withdrawn;
+Thy hand of love, alas, is quite withdrawn;

 For comfort I’m most anxious.

-I find now, to this wretch's daily anguish,
+I find that to this wretch’s daily anguish,

 My cup of tears is ever full replenished,